FeatureCloud/fc-fed-random-forest/README.md

 ## Output
-- pred.csv containing the predicted class or value
+- `pred.csv` containing the predicted class or value
-- train.csv containing the local training data
+- `train.csv` containing the local training data
-- test.csv containing the local test data
+- `test.csv` containing the local test data
+- `rfmodel.py` containing the class RandomForest.
+  This class used for the model has the predict(self, X) method that can be used to do your own predictions.
+It must be loaded (e.g. imported) to be able to load the model instance (`rf_model.joblib`)
+- `rf_model.joblib` containing the trained mode instance.
+It has a predict(self, X) method to predict a dataset with the same features as the given data for training Please note that RandomForest from `rfmodel.py` must be loaded to be able to load this class via joblib.load(`rf_model.joblib`)

 ## Workflows
 Can be combined with the following apps: